run-ai/docs/docs/Researcher/scheduling/launching-workloads-with-gpu-memory-swap.md

     ```

     !!!
 Note
         The above API snippet runs with Run:ai clusters of 2.18 and above only.
-For older clusters, use the now deprecated [Cluster API](https://docs.run.ai/v2.20/developer/cluster-api/workload-overview-dev/).

 ## Step 3: Submitting the second inference workload